The Lonely Sentinel at Old Dorsey Church

 He jumped back.
 “Gramps!”

-The evil omen pulled up, with a single flap of wide, black wings
+The evil omen pulled up, with a single flap of wide, black wings.
+It rested its claws on a branch that grew out a window casement.

-Beaded eyes sank deep within the gloom of its body and the site
+Beaded eyes sank deep within the gloom of its body.

 It watched as Kiddo ran by me to the trail and away.

-The Lonely Sentinel at Old Dorsey Church had claimed a victim.
+The Lonely Sentinel at Old Dorsey Church had claimed another victim.

 Mary, making you feel the mood and location is a big accomplishment.
 Thank you for the compliment.